Descendants Of People Enslaved By Virginia's Governors Are Reframing History

 But for more than 50 years, enslaved people served governors from the kitchen quarter — those governors who uprooted enslaved people from across the state to the capital in Richmond, Va.

-Descendants of the enslaved are now leading an effort to complete the history of the mansion, which is the oldest continuously occupied governor's residence in the U.S.
+Descendants of the enslaved are now leading an effort to complete the history of the mansion, which is the oldest continuously occupied governor's residence in the United States.

 "This isn't a box to check," says Justin Reid, who is leading the effort.
 "This is something that's integral to the story of the Executive Mansion."